VigRX Plus Reviews: Does it boost male sexual performance?

 In 2010 VigRX’s parent company commissioned a clinical study on 75 men between the ages of 25 and 50.
 The study relied on the International Index of Erectile Function (IIEF) standards as a measure of success.
 That questionnaire covers overall erectile function, orgasmic function, sexual desire, intercourse satisfaction, and overall satisfaction.
 The study employed other questionnaires in conjunction with this one to help round out the survey data; those included the Erectile Dysfunction Inventory and Treatment Satisfaction (EDITS).
 Researchers examined semen parameters and measured serum testosterone, as well.

-One group of men took an enhanced dose of the supplement for 84 days (twice the recommended dose of two capsules a day for a total of four capsules), while another group took a placebo.
+One group of men took an enhanced dose of the supplement for 84 days (roughly twice the recommended dose of two capsules a day for a total of four capsules), while another group took a placebo.
 As a triple-blind, placebo-controlled study, the participants, the experimenters overseeing the study, and the researchers analyzing the data were all ignorant of who took what.

 All men in the study were heterosexual, in monogamous relationships, and reported mild-to-moderate erectile dysfunction but were otherwise healthy.
-None of the subjects had any known underlying condition that would adversely affect their sexual health.
+None of the subjects had any known underlying condition that could adversely affect their sexual health.

 The study showed VigRX to be relatively safe, with incidents of side effects no higher in the VigRX group than in the placebo group.
 This is noteworthy because, as described above, the men in the test group received higher doses of many VigRX Plus ingredients, as compared to consumers today.
 Men in both groups experienced fever, but two men in the VigRX group reported a sticky discharge accompanying their urine by day 84.
 A correlation between this effect and VigRX was not established.